NMDSdevopsServiceAdm/SopraSteria-SFC/README.md

 4. All Angular Directives must be wrapped in square brackets `[]`.
 5. Dialogs `h1` element should contain the id `id="dialogHeading"`.
 6. Download links must contain a valid `href` containing the filename.

+# Debugging

+Choose `Debug Angular` from Run and Debug dropdown for debugging frontend .
+Choose `Debug Node` from Run and Debug dropdown for debugging backend .